cibinsb/jwtauthenticator/README.md

 # JupyterHub tokenauthenticator - A JWT Token Authenticator for JupyterHub(forked from https://github.com/mogthesprog/jwtauthenticator)

 Authenticate to Jupyterhub using a query parameter for the JSONWebToken, or by an authenticating proxy that can set the Authorization header with the content of a JSONWebToken.
-Authorisation of users can be made through the domains claim in JSONWebToken by listing all the permitted list of domains in the cnfiguration file.
+Authorisation of a user can done by comparing domains claims field in the Jwt against the list of values defined in the permitted_domains during configuration and if any one of these values match, user get successfully authorised otherwise 403 will be raised.

 ## Installation